Is Hardy Boyz WWE Return Off? ‘Broken’ Matt Hardy Hints At Joining NJPW Instead

 — Angle Hero (@AngleHero_TV14) February 24, 2017

-According to a report from Wrestling Inc., Matt and Jeff Hardy are now free agents as of today, and are expected to be turning in their TNA Tag Team Championships to their old company, instead of dropping them to an opponent as they had suggested beforehand.
+According to a report from Wrestling Inc., Matt and Jeff Hardy are now free agents as of today, and they are expected to be turning in their TNA Tag Team Championships to their old company, instead of dropping them to an opponent as they had suggested beforehand.
 But while the main gossip surrounding the brothers appears to point to a Hardy Boyz WWE return, Wrestling Inc. opined that based on Matt’s latest tweet to NJPW star Kenny Omega, the veteran tag team may instead be favoring a job with New Japan, should an offer be made.

 “Did someone say MAGIC?